mokarimi19/Telegram-StockMarket-TopicModeling/README.md

 # Failed Attempt
-At first, I misunderstood problem as sentiment analysis, As it is common to analyzing sentiment of stock market activists' reviews of symbols to predict sales and buy queues.
+At first, I misunderstood the problem as sentiment analysis, As it is common to analyzing sentiment of stock market activists' reviews of symbols to predict sales and buy queues.
 As dataset was unlabeled and large.
-I studied many thing about how to accomplish this task:
+I studied many things about how to accomplish this task:

 - Unsupervised Sentiment Analysis
     * [Sentiment Analysis Clustering](https://towardsdatascience.com/unsupervised-sentiment-analysis-a38bf1906483)
-    -- The idea is to apply word2vec word embeding on data. then to cluster data into two clusters, meaning binary clustering using K-means.
-Then define sentiment score using distance measure. after a specifity score for word in document using tfidf scores,  developing a modeld to score each document using words sentments score and specifity.
+    -- The idea is to apply word2vec word embedding on data. then to cluster data into two clusters, meaning binary clustering using K-means.
+Then define sentiment score using a distance measure. after a specificity score for a word in the document using TF-IDF scores,  developing a model to score each document using words sentiments score and specificity.
     * [Unsupervised Sentiment Analysis Tools](https://medium.com/@Intellica.AI/vader-ibm-watson-or-textblob-which-is-better-for-unsupervised-sentiment-analysis-db4143a39445):
-    -- There are some pretrained S.A. tools for english language like, **TextBlob** and **Vader** and **IBM Watson**.
-Watosn is commertial solution, but the two first are for free.
-All of this techniques are applicable for English!
+    -- There are some pre-trained S.A. tools for English language like **TextBlob** and **Vader** and **IBM Watson**.
+Watson is a commercial solution, but the two first are for free.
+All of these techniques are applicable to English!

 - Labeling Large Dataset:
     * Random Labeling
-    -- Forget the tools name! something like anura!
+    -- Forget the tools name! something like Anura!
     * Active learning:
-    -- Interacive labeling of data using ML.
+    -- Interactive labeling of data using ML.
     * Text annotation tools:
-    -- I tested **[doccano](https://github.com/doccano/doccano)** on an ubuntu server in an intelligent way to train model on small labeled data then test unlabeled data with model and correct wrong label!
+    -- I tested **[doccano](https://github.com/doccano/doccano)** on an ubuntu server in an intelligent way to train the model on small labeled data then test unlabeled data with model and correct wrong label!

 **Caution:** Most of telegram posts don't imply any positive or negative sentiment, thus those are neutral.